Wisconsin Drug Laws

-- Learning the basics of Wisconsin Drug Laws.
-We are not attorneys and can not provide specific advice on the Wisconsin Drug Laws.
-It is very important you seek professional advice skilled in the ins and outs Wisconsin Drug Laws.
+First, we are not attorneys and can not provide specific advice on the Wisconsin Drug Laws.
+It is very important you seek professional advice skilled with legal advice that is familiar with the ins and outs of local Wisconsin drug laws.

 There Are Four Major Drug Tests Given In Wisconsin.

 Each drug test has its own specific strengths you must avoid and weakness in which one can take advantage.
 What you learn here could make the difference between failing and passing a drug test in Wisconsin.

 Wisconsin Drug Laws For Employees.

 Wisconsin Drug Laws allow drug testing in certain situations as long as the employer follows the procedural rules.
 Wisconsin employers with a drug-free workplace program must test employees in the following circumstances: